cassydm/rockies_moneyball_part-deux/README.md

 To replicate or extend this analysis:

-1. **Setup:** Install Python, Jupyter Notebook, and necessary libraries (including Prophet).
+1. **Setup:** Install Python, Jupyter Notebook, and necessary libraries (including Pandas, requests, BeautifulSoup, Links,numpy,and matplotlib.pyplot.
-2. **Data:** Ensure access to relevant Google search and stock price data.
+2. **Data:** Ensure access to relevant baseball reference files.
 3. **Code:** Refer to the provided Python scripts or notebooks for implementation details.
 4. **Execution:** Run the code to analyze and visualize results.